CSC3170-2022Fall/project-team-21/README.md

 ### Task allocation for team members
 Please refer to [task-allocation.md](task-allocation.md) for the detailed task allocation throughout the process of building our project.

-### Project Presentation
-Our team members have presented on our database's implementations and additional functions.
-The full video is publicly available at [this Bilibili link](https://www.bilibili.com/video/BV1jM41117Lt/).
-As a supplement, the pdf version of the slides is available at [this link](presentation/presentation.pdf).
-Because all our domestic team members are currently under COVID-19, after careful consideration about the condition of our presenters, we decided that all presenters in the zoom presentation can keep their camera off.

 ## Building and running the project
 We use `CMake` to build our project, which allows our Database implementation to have cross-platform support.
 First, please make sure your computer has `CMake` installed or install it [here](https://cmake.org/install/).
 If you're on a Windows machine, we recommand additionally installing MinGW following [this link](https://www.ics.uci.edu/~pattis/common/handouts/mingweclipse/mingw.html).